-All doctoral dissertations in Aalto University are archived in electronic format in the Aaltodoc publication archive for the purposes of long-term preservation and online publishing.
+All doctoral dissertations in Aalto University are archived in electronic format on Aaltodoc repository for the purposes of long-term preservation and online publishing.
 Every doctoral thesis will have a publicly available web page in Aaltodoc where the electronic archive file is linked.
 In addition to this, the open access file will be linked to the web page and published in open internet with a permission from the doctoral candidate.

 The staff at Learning Centre will take care of processing the PDF/A-files (e.g. separating the compiling / summary part and the individual publications into different files as necessary) and saving the information.
 In addition to this, the Learning Centre will also take care of archiving the thesis to Aaltodoc repository.

 - The persistent web address (URN) of a thesis in Aaltodoc follows the format http://urn.fi/URN:ISBN:XX-YY-ZZ.
 The publication platform generates the URN automatically to the reverse side of the title page and to the abstract forms of the thesis.
 The web address will be activated after the thesis has been uploaded to Aaltodoc repository.
 The doctoral candidate will receive an email notification when the web page is available in Aaltodoc.

 - The public display of doctoral theses is arranged as online display during the coronavirus situation.
 The staff of Aalto University Learning Centre takes care of the online display ten days before the defence date.
 The display page can be found here.

 Open access publishing and open science